What is primary data collection?

 - McAllen, Texas GPS Database: The City of McAllen, Texas Traffic Operations Department used GPS technology to minimize sign mapping field time, inventory, and maintain traffic signs, reducing the resources needed to keep the city safe.
 Without proper signage, accidents, jams, and confusion occur and liability increases.

-- NCHRP Synthesis Report 130, Traffic Data Collection and Analysis: Methods and Procedures describes the technology (both hardware and software) that is being used for traffic data collection, and discusses technological advances that have not yet been applied to the acquisition and presentation of traffic data.
+- NCHRP Synthesis 301, Collecting, Processing, and Integrating GPS Data into GIS (trb.org) describes the technology (both hardware and software) that is being used for traffic data collection, and discusses technological advances that have not yet been applied to the acquisition and presentation of traffic data.

 - NCHRP Synthesis 288, Data Sharing and Data Partnerships for Highways documents current arrangements between transportation agencies to partner in the collection and share in the use of data.
 Key elements examined include institutional arrangements, the use of data and data sharing, cost and resource requirements, technical capabilities/barriers, implementation processes, and data quality and capability, as well as successes, failures, and difficulties.